alexeagleson/template-node-backup-directory/README.md

 4. Run the app with `node backup.js`.

 If you plan to run it as a long-term background process you can use PM2 which is described in the [Running as a Background Process](#running-as-a-background-process) section.

-## Introduction

-Like many other people out there, I have quite a few assorted documents and photos that are rather important to me.
-Although I know I have at least one copy of these locally and I use Dropbox as cloud storage, I'll admit I don't meet the coveted [3-2-1 backup strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/) requirements.

-Over the holiday I received a new 4TB hard drive and with it, a renewed interest in backing up my data (at least the important stuff like pictures of my kids and financial records; even in the worst case scenario I could probably replace my Star Trek TNG blu-ray rips).

-So with that in mind, I decided to combine it with an exercise that dives a bit further than I usually go into the Node.js ecosystem.

-This tutorial is the result of that exploration, and the result is a little tool for synchronizing backup copies of any directory on your machine.
-As a bonus we're going to configure it to support Linux, Mac and Windows.

-Before we begin I will give a little warning that this is primarily meant as a learning experience and is **_absolutely not meant to be the best backup solution_**.

-If you're serious about remote storage then something like [Google Drive](https://www.google.com/intl/en_ca/drive/) will get the job done for you.
-For local backups setting up a [RAID drive](https://en.wikipedia.org/wiki/RAID) will cover your ass better than this little backup app will.

-That said, those options are a lot less **_fun_** so if you're willing to use this as a learning opportunity to practice your Node.js skills, and get some bonus scheduled backups out of it, I think you'll find this to be a really interesting tutorial.

-## What You Will Learn

-* Common Linux tools like `rsync` (copying files locally and over SSH), `cron` (scheduling tasks on a specific interval) and `nohup` (run something as a background process that doesn't stop when the terminal session is ended)

-* Running Node (Javascript) apps as background processes, including automatic reboot on crash using `pm2`, a production viable tool for Node.js servers.

-* More about the different values available on the `process` object in Node.js including `title` and `platform`

-* Create an app that behaves differently depending on which OS it's running on and works on both Bash (Mac/Linux) and Microsoft PowerShell (Windows)

-* Send messages to a webhook with HTTP POST requests, in our example that webhook will be a Discord bot

 ## Configuring Your Machine (Optional)